chinh7/slate/source/index.md

   - Missing params
   - The format of data is wrong

+HTTP 429: Too Many Requests
+  This status indicates that the user has sent too many requests in a given amount of time

 HTTP 503: Service Unavailable
   Many reasons, body will include details
   - An internal error on Authy.